 Appointing or hiring a co-ordinator to take over the administrative tasks of the co-op is a good way of maintaining continuity, and ensuring that tasks are reallocated if a volunteer leaves or takes time off.

 Some tasks that the volunteer co-ordinator could undertake are:

 - Organising volunteer meetings

 - Organising one-to-one sessions with volunteers to check on progress, overcome problems and help plan training or other support

-Regular contact with the volunteer is important to ensure that both parties are happy with the work.
+A co-ordinator for the food co-op is often one of the more experienced volunteers in the co-op and can be a paid position.
+Regular contact between volunteers and the volunteer co-ordinator is important to ensure that both parties are happy with how things are going.
 How you do this will depend on how informal or formal you wish to be.
-Discussions can be run by the co-ordinator if there is one, or you might prefer to bring the volunteers together as a group to talk about how things are going.
-It is very important to praise volunteers, value their contribution, and find opportunities to celebrate successes.
+Discussions can be run by the co-ordinator if there is one, or you might prefer to host weekly group meet ups to talk about how things are going.
+What ever you choose, be sure to praise volunteers, value their contribution, and find opportunities to celebrate successes.

 Websites with Information for voluntary organisations

 Websites for advertising volunteer posts and finding volunteers